 Appeal to employersEmployers are also embracing dental and vision care as research is increasingly pointing to good dental and vision health as correlated to overall health — hopefully improving worker productivity and reducing eventual health care costs.
 For example, diabetes and high blood pressure are increasingly being discovered during routine eye exams.
 Optometrists across the country are commonly finding early warning signs of hypertension from observing ocular pressure — a nearly invisible symptom outside of eye exams.
 Their patients armed with this knowledge are able to seek intervention before their condition worsens and results in bigger claims against the employer health plan.
 A study by HCMS Group found that:

-34% of all diabetes cases are first identified via eye exams, at a saving of $3,120 per employee, according to HCMS Group.
+- 34% of all diabetes cases are first identified via eye exams, at a saving of $3,120 per employee, according to HCMS Group.

-39% of all hypertension cases are first identified via eye exams, at an average saving of $2,233 per employee.
+- 39% of all hypertension cases are first identified via eye exams, at an average saving of $2,233 per employee.

-62% of high-cholesterol cases are first identified through eye exams — saving $1,360 in eventual health care costs thanks to early detection.
+- 62% of high-cholesterol cases are first identified through eye exams — saving $1,360 in eventual health care costs thanks to early detection.

-According to the National Association of Dental Plans:
+Who pays premiums?According to the National Association of Dental Plans:

-Only 6% of employers are currently paying the entire cost of employee dental benefits.
+- Only 6% of employers are currently paying the entire cost of employee dental benefits.

-At 24% of employers, the worker pays 100% of the cost via a payroll deduction program.
+- At 24% of employers, the worker pays 100% of the cost via a payroll deduction program.

-70% of employers share the premium cost with staff who sign up.
+- 70% of employers share the premium cost with staff who sign up.